patletihrushikesh/Rain-prediction-/README.md

 ### Random Forest Classifier

-A **Random Forest Classifier** is used to predict whether rainfall will occur on the following day.
+A 'Random Forest Classifier' is used to predict whether rainfall will occur on the following day.

 Random Forest is an ensemble learning algorithm that combines multiple decision trees to improve predictive performance and reduce overfitting compared with a single decision tree.

 The model is trained using historical weather observations and evaluated on unseen data.

-## 📏 Model Evaluation
+## Model Evaluation

 The model can be evaluated using classification metrics such as: